-- 57. (1) The regional manager may, in a notice served on the holder of an old temporary tenure or timber licence, require him to submit a timber cruise, to a standard required by the regional manager, of the area of land subject to the tenure or licence. - (2) Where a timber cruise required under subsection (1) in respect of an area of land - (a) is not submitted when required or, if submitted, discloses no merchantable timber on the area,
+57. (1) The regional manager may, in a notice served on the holder of an old temporary tenure or timber licence, require him to submit a timber cruise, to a standard required by the regional manager, of the area of land subject to the tenure or licence.

+(2) Where a timber cruise required under subsection (1) in respect of an area of land

-- (i) no timber licence shall be entered into with respect to the area, and - (ii) an old temporary tenure or timber licence then in force over the area, notwithstanding its terms or this Act,expires on the next anniversary of the day of its issue, or - (b) discloses that a portion of the area is not covered by merchantable timber, - (i) the portion shall, if the regional manager so orders, be surveyed by and at the expense of the holder of the tenure or licence, and - (ii) the regional manager may, in a notice served on its holder, - (A) delete the portion from an old temporary tenure or timber licence then in force over the area, and - (B) exclude the area from a future timber licence to be entered into in respect of the area.
+- (a) is not submitted when required or, if submitted, discloses no merchantable timber on the area, - (i) no timber licence shall be entered into with respect to the area; - (ii) an old temporary tenure or existing timber licence over the area, notwithstanding its terms and conditions or this Act, expires on the next anniversary of the day of its issue; or

+- (b) discloses that a portion of the area is not covered by merchantable timber. - (i) the portion shall, if the regional manager so orders, be surveyed by and at the expense of the holder of the tenure or licence; and - (ii) the regional manager may, in a notice served on its holder, - (A) delete the portion from an old temporary tenure or existing timber licence over the area; and - (B) exclude the portion from a future timber licence to be entered into for the area.